kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson2_Eliminating_Duplicates_with_DISTINCT.md

 -- Market analysis: distinct customer segments
 SELECT DISTINCT
     CASE
-        WHEN BaseSalary < 40000 THEN 'Budget Conscious' WHEN BaseSalary BETWEEN 40000 AND 80000 THEN 'Middle Market' ELSE 'Premium'
+        WHEN e.BaseSalary < 40000 THEN 'Budget Conscious'
+        WHEN e.BaseSalary BETWEEN 40000 AND 80000 THEN 'Middle Market'
+        ELSE 'Premium'
     END AS MarketSegment,
     CASE
-        WHEN DATEDIFF(YEAR, HireDate, GETDATE()) < 5 THEN 'New Generation'
+        WHEN DATEDIFF(YEAR, e.HireDate, GETDATE()) < 5 THEN 'New Generation'
         ELSE 'Experienced'
     END AS ExperienceLevel
-FROM Employees
+FROM Employees e
 ORDER BY MarketSegment, ExperienceLevel;
 ```